stationaryreality/Wordpress-Customization/docs/workflow.md

+---
+layout: default
-# Development Tools & Workflows
+title: Development Tools & Workflows
+---

+## 🧰 Tools, Code, and Personal Workflow

 Even though I’ve had a strong foundation in IT, networking, and security for years, I never gravitated toward programming or database management.
 Those areas were known gaps in my skillset, largely because my focus was on low-level systems and theoretical understanding rather than applied code.
 But as I dove deeper into managing and customizing my own website, I realized that many of these concepts aren't as daunting as they first appeared—especially with tools like ChatGPT available to assist in real-time.